-\end{Property}
+$\bullet$ \end{Property}

 \begin{Remark} It is argued in \cite{model3} that the wind velocity $v$ can be estimated from atmospheric data or modeled using, e.g., the Navier-Stokes equations.
-However, both approaches introduce potential inaccuracies, highlighting the need for an adaptive controller to account for imperfect knowledge of the wind velocity. \end{Remark}
+However, both approaches introduce potential inaccuracies, highlighting the need for an adaptive redesign of $\kappa$. \end{Remark}

 \begin{Remark} Properties \ref{prop1} and \ref{prop2} describe how the region $\mathcal{W}$ is protected from the wildfire, albeit in different ways depending on whether the wind velocity is known or not.
 In Property \ref{prop1}, we essentially guarantee that the region $\mathcal{W}$ is isolated from the wildfire, with the temperature within this region decaying exponentially towards the ambient temperature.
 On the other hand, in Property \ref{prop2}, when the wind velocity is unknown, we lose the guarantee of exponential decay of the temperature of $\mathcal{W}$ towards the ambient temperature.
 Without accurate knowledge of the wind velocity, we are not able, with our approach, to fully account for the heat advected from $\Omega \setminus \mathcal{W}$ towards $\mathcal{W}$.
 As a result, we no longer guarantee that the protected region $\mathcal{W}$ is isolated from the wildfire.
 However, we can still ensure that the temperature of $\mathcal{W}$ converges to the ambient temperature as time grows, mitigating the impact of the fire. \end{Remark}